Global business

 Stakeholder management blog post featured image | Phrase

-Whenever you roll out a different language version of your website without taking care of local SEO, you literally shoot yourself in the foot.
+Whenever you roll out a different language version of your website without taking care of local SEO, you are shooting yourself in the foot.
 Failing to consider local keywords, backlinks, and social media can cost you valuable site visitors.
 You might invest a considerable budget to reach new customers across the globe and increase your download rates through localization, but if you fail to get their eyes on your website—all your efforts are in vain.

 Is it possible to compete as a foreigner in a foreign country?
 Of course, it is!
 You just have to be better than the competition—and with close to 2B websites out there, that’s a lot of noise to cut through.
 You’re going up against local competitors who understand your target market better than you.
 And you’ll also have big international companies competing on your keywords.